Abhinav522/car-game/README.md

 # car-game
-a simple car game built using html css and javascript avoid red cars to score
+A simple car game built using html and javascript.
+Avoid red cars to score